brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The SOC team used the SIEM dashboard to identify unusual login activity across multiple endpoints.

+### Sinkhole
+**Definition:**
+A Sinkhole is a method of redirecting and controlling malicious traffic or communications initiated by malware.
+The goal is to analyze, block, or neutralize the traffic.

+**Example Sentence:**
+A cybersecurity team takes over a domain used by malware and redirects communication to a sinkhole server to block and monitor malicious traffic.

 ### Skimming
 **Definition:**